 Make a list of your students and rank how well you think you know them.
 Make a point of learning more about the students who are at the bottom of your list — often these students can benefit the most from extra attention.

-Also be sure to use a quality SEL assessment to identify students’ social and emotional needs.
-Aperture Education’s comprehensive SEL platform includes a suite of strength-based assessments, a universal screener that can be administered in less than a minute (the DESSA-mini), and growth strategies and foundational practices to strengthen social-emotional competence for students K-8 and 9-12.
+Also be sure to use a quality SEL assessment, Aperture’s DESSA, to identify students’ social and emotional needs.
 Actionable data and reporting helps SEL program administrators measure the impact of their programs and helps educators understand students’ SEL strengths and needs.

-This spring, students need extra help keeping engaged and motivated.
+As the end of the year and the holidays approach, students may need extra help keeping engaged and motivated.
 SEL can help students feel more connected to their teachers, promotes equity, can leverage family support, and improve instructional practices.
 SEL can also help you identify students who need additional support.

-To learn more about how to keep your students engaged so they can finish the school year strong, contact our team through the form below.
+To learn more about how to keep your students engaged so they can finish 2022 strong, contact our team through the form below.